Darlings, it’s time once again for our annual (now in its

 Then Vera comes out.
 Vera scares us a little.
 For one, she’s literally built like a Barbie doll and secondly, she appears to want to have sex with everything.
 All the time.

-Bitch can dance up a storm, though.
+Girl can dance up a storm, though.

 See?
 She wants to rip off that ugly green tuxedo and mount him right there on the stage!